elenderg/PAL-1000/instruções de compilação.md

 `Destroy the routine reference.`

-`If the rider's token is not "_.", abort with "_Employ statments should end with a period not '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "_.", abort with "Employ statments should end with a period not '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`

-`If the rider's token is not blank, abort with "_Once an employ, only an employ_" and the rider; exit.`
+`If the rider's token is not blank, abort with "Once an employ, only an employ_" and the rider; exit.`

 `Find another routine given the routine's employs moniker and the routine index.`

-`If the other routine is nil, abort with "_I can't find the '_" then the routine's employs moniker then "_' routine you're trying to employ._" and the routine's locus; exit.`
+`If the other routine is nil, abort with "I can't find the '_" then the routine's employs moniker then "_' routine you're trying to employ._" and the routine's locus; exit.`

 `Compile the body of the other routine.`